California prepares for coronavirus surge in week ahead

 “That’s not the way I wanted him to leave here,” Willa Robinson, 71, told The Associated Press.
 “He deserved more.”

-Elizabeth Tyler, a spokeswoman for the assisted-living facility, told KTLA two residents have died from COVID-19 there.
+Elizabeth Tyler, who represents both assisted-living facilities separately as a media consultant, said two residents have died from COVID-19 at the Alameda Care Center.
 She said five other residents and 10 employees have also contracted the virus.

+Tyler said the Burbank nursing home had taken the two residents who died to the hospital for symptoms that were believed to be related to other health issues.
+She said once the facility learned of the positive tests, families of the other residents were contacted.

-Further east in Yucaipa, a city of about 53,000 in the foothills of the San Bernardino mountains, an 89-year-old woman who lived at the Cedar Mountain Post Acute nursing home died from the virus Thursday, KTLA reported.
+Further east in Yucaipa, a city of about 53,000 in the foothills of the San Bernardino mountains, Tyler said an 89-year-old woman who lived at the Cedar Mountain Post Acute nursing home died from the virus Thursday.

 San Bernardino County public health officials said 12 elderly residents at the home have tested positive in the county’s first cluster of COVID-19 outbreak.